 This executive order comes after Trump campaigned on an explicit promise to implement “… a total and complete shutdown of Muslims entering the United States,” along with calls for surveillance against American mosques and a database of all Muslims residing in the U.S.

-Rudy Giuliani recently stated that while the original idea behind the travel ban was indeed a “Muslim ban,” Trump approached him to put together a team of experts who could help the administration write up an executive order that would survive court challenges.
+Rudy Giuliani recently stated that the original idea behind the travel ban was indeed a “Muslim ban,” and that Trump approached him to put together a team of experts who could help the administration write up an executive order that would survive court challenges.
 Giuliani and his commission decided to focus on geography, claiming that the countries selected represented especially dangerous terrorist threats.